kkruno/Introduction-to-Cisco-DNA-Center-REST-APIs/README.md

-# These excercises follow the instructions and supplied code from the Cisco DevNet course "Cisco DNA Center REST APIs", available free access at: https://developer.cisco.com/learning/modules/dnac-rest-apis/.
+# These excercises follow the instructions and supplied code from the Cisco DevNet course "Cisco DNA Center REST APIs", publicly available at: https://developer.cisco.com/learning/modules/dnac-rest-apis/.
-# Along with the online course I follow the OCG for the Devnet Associate.
+# Along with the online course, these excercises also follow the Official Certification Guide (OCG) for the DevNet Associate.

 The repository contains scripts and examples to excercise querying Cisco DNA Center REST APIs **Introduction to Cisco DNA Center REST APIs**